Lisbon Miradouros: The 11 Most Beautiful Viewpoints in Lisbon

 Miradouro São Pedro de Alcântara

-We will begin with a classic among the viewpoints of Lisbon: the Miradouro São Pedro de Alcântara is part of a small garden with fountains, statues and many benches and is a must-see on a long weekend in Lisbon.
+Let’s start with a classic: the Miradouro São Pedro de Alcântara.
+Set in a small garden with fountains, statues, and plenty of benches, it’s a must-visit on a long weekend in Lisbon.

 How to get to Miradouro São Pedro de Alcântara